You may have a cause of action in Defamation against the author of the statement.

 4. The statement in question was published to a third party;

-5. The statement must be capable of causing the subject serious financial harm if allowed to stand.
+5. The statement must be capable of causing the subject “serious harm” if allowed to stand.

 There is no cause of action that sounds in damages in English civil law if another person simply lies to you, even if the lies are repeated and sustained over a long period of time.
-The lies must be tantamount to an attempt to defame or defraud you to the extent that they cause you, or are capable of causing you, financial loss.
+The lies must be tantamount to an attempt to defame or defraud you to the extent that they have caused you, or are capable of causing you, financial loss or serious reputational damage.

 I suggest that you instruct specialist reputation management solicitors to send a letter of claim to the author of the statement and have them sign an express written undertaking not to repeat the comments as well as providing you with an express written apology, retraction and correction.